 Information in medical records is considered highly private and sensitive.
 But are there ever instances where a doctor may share patient information without their permission?
 It depends, but generally only under extraordinary circumstances.

-Medical ethics rules, state laws, and the federal law known as the Health Insurance Portability and Accountability Act (HIPAA), generally require doctors and their staff to keep patients' medical records confidential, unless the patient allows the doctor's office to disclose them.
-However, there are a variety of circumstances under which a doctor may share the information in medical records and personal medical information without the express permission of the patient.
+Medical ethics rules, state laws, and the federal law known as the Health Insurance Portability and Accountability Act (HIPAA), generally require doctors and their staff to keep patients' medical records confidential unless the patient allows the doctor's office to disclose them.
+However, there are a variety of circumstances under which a doctor may share the information in medical records and personal medical information without permission from the patient.
 The following are some examples.

 If the patient brings a personal injury or workers' compensation claim, in which his health is a major issue in the case, the doctor may come to court and testify about the patient's injuries.
 However, if the patient's health is not necessary to the case's resolution, the doctor usually cannot be forced to testify.

 Talk to an Attorney About Your Patient Information

 Medical privacy laws are varied and complex, particularly since they are addressed by both state and federal laws.
 If you're concerned that your doctor shared patient information without your permission, in an improper manner, you should consider speaking with an experienced health care attorney today.